shoelace211/BarrenLandAnalysis/ReadMe.md

 Output
 Output all the fertile land area in square meters, sorted from smallest area to greatest, separated by a space.

+A sample input would be {"0 292 399 307"}, with the output being 116800 116800.

+This project uses the Java programming language and two classes to implement the barren land analysis program.
+The methods used for calculating the amount of fertile land in square meters are contained in the Land class.
+A main class is used to run these methods.
+The user can create an object containing the coordinates for barren land or this input can be read in from a file.
+Input using an object would use this notation: {"0 292 399 307"}, while file input notation would be: 0 292 399 307.
+JUnit testing is used to test the main method of calculating the number of square meters of fertile land.
+These tests include cases such as an empty set, multiple sets of barren coordinates, and cases that would result in a failure of the program.